Ring Yarn is known as Ring Spun Yarn and Rotor Yarn is known as Rotor Spun Yarn. We will discuss Ring Yarn Vs Rotor Yarn in this article.

 6. Drape coefficient percentage is slightly higher for the ring-spun yarns.

-7. Abrasion resistance of rotor yarns is better than ring yarns due to the wrapper fibers which have mobility on the yarn core and thus avoid abrasion with the abradant.
+7. Abrasion resistance of rotor yarns is better than ring yarns due to the wrapper fibres which have mobility on the yarn core and thus avoid abrasion with the abradent.

 8. Colour fastness is slightly higher for ring-spun yarns fabric whereas shrinkage is the same for the fabrics made from ring and rotor spun yarns.